Chapter 4 Interpreting a fitted linear model

 • If the added-variable plot for \(X_j\) is essentially a scatter of points with slope zero, then \(X_j\) can do little to explain \(Y\) after accounting for the other regressors.
 There is little to gain in adding \(X_j\) as an additional regressor to the model regressing \(Y\) on \(\mathbb{X}_{-j}\).
 Figure 4.8 (a) provides an example of this situation.

-• If the points in an added-variable plot for \(X_j\) are curved, it indicates that that there is a deficiency in the fitted model (likely because we need to include one or more additional regressors to the model).
-This is related to point 3 above, but we do not expand on this here.
+In regard to point 3, if the points in an added-variable plot for \(X_j\) are curved or non-linear, it indicates that that there is a deficiency in the fitted model (likely because we need to include one or more additional regressors to the model).
 Figure 4.8 (c) provides an example of this situation.

 Examples of added-variable plots